 While there are many potential barriers to e-commerce personalization, the following three are common issues that you’ll have to overcome.

-1. The Wrong Technology
+1. The wrong technology

 There’s no single piece of technology that will make personalization possible.
 It takes a variety of tools to deliver the kinds of experiences consumers have come to expect whether it is in B2B or B2C.
-All buyers want a personalized experince, don’t they?
+All buyers want a personalized experience, don’t they?

 But if you’re just layering new technologies on top of outdated solutions, you end up with a complicated mess of tools that can’t adapt quickly to customer needs.